tamzi/ReadMe-MasterTemplates/README.md

   <h3 align="center">ReadMe Master Templates</h3>

   <p align="center">
-    If you are working on your projects and using github, the README.md file is a useful file for you to write good and clear documentations for  your projects.
-Use this readMe to get started wiyth your project ReadMe faster.
+    If you are working on your projects and using github, the README.md file is a useful starter place for you to write good and clear documentations for  your projects.
+Use this readMe roject to get started with your project's ReadMe.md file.
     <br>
     </p>
 </p>